medic/cht-infrastructure/self-hosting/README.md

 ## Verify install

-To test that you installed docker and docker-compose correctly, make sure you can do a simple test run by showing their versions: Note,your version may be different.
+To test that you installed docker and docker-compose correctly, make sure you can do a simple test run by showing their versions.
+Note,your version may be different.

 ```bash